Quality Assurance Activities

 Submitting a QA Application

-QA applications via ERM are encouraged by GV Health, however the use of ERM is not mandatory for QA and applications may be submitted electronically by email to Research.Ethics@gvhealth.org.au.
+From 1 July 2023, all QA applications must be submitted via ERM.
+No paper-based applications will be accepted after this date.
 For more information on how to submit a QA application via ERM, download the ERM Applicant User Guide.

 Following submission, the Research and Ethics Unit will review the QA application and the applicant will be notified of the outcome within two weeks.